 - LQA testing.
 We’re not done yet.
 To make sure the translated material and coding work well, an expert needs to check the translations in-game.
 This also involves testing functionality, visual quality, and if there are any unlocalized strings.

-If you want to work in the video game industry, then you have to follow these best practices for translation.
+If you want to work in the video game industry, then you have to follow these best practices for localization for video games.

-Make sure the localized versions are top-notch.
+Make sure the localized version is top-notch.
 To do that, you need professional translators who know how to use cultural references and regional dialects and apply them rightly.

 Understand the culture of your target market